 Anatomy of the Shoulder

-The rotator cuff is a group of muscles originating on the shoulder blade that allow the joint to have the range of motion that it does.
+A rotator cuff is a group of muscles originating on the shoulder blade that allows the joint to have the range of motion that it does.
 The structure of a ball-and-socket joint is less stable by nature than other joints in the body.
-This means that muscle groups such as the rotator cuff are extremely important in maintaining structure and stability of the shoulder.
+This means that muscle groups such as the rotator cuff are extremely important in maintaining the structure and stability of the shoulder.